-- The consolidated financial statements are prepared under the historical cost basis, except for the valuation at fair value for investments at fair value through other comprehensive income, and financial assets at fair value through profit or loss. - The consolidated financial statements are presented in Egyptian Pound which is the Group's functional currency.
+- The consolidated financial statements are prepared under the historical cost basis, except for the valuation at fair value for investments and investment properties at fair value through other comprehensive income, and financial assets at fair value through profit or loss. - The consolidated financial statements are presented in Egyptian Pound which is the Group's functional currency.